slackapi/bolt-js/docs/content/tutorials/ai-assistant.md

 The `setTitle` method calls the [`assistant.threads.setTitle`](https://api.slack.com/methods/assistant.threads.setTitle) method.
 Setting this title helps organize the conversations to the app, as they appear in a referential list in the history tab of the app.

 The `setStatus` method calls the [`assistant.threads.setStatus`](https://api.slack.com/methods/assistant.threads.setStatus) method.
 This status shows like a typing indicator underneath the message composer.
 This status automatically clears when the app sends a reply.
-You can also clear it by sending at empty string, like this:
+You can also clear it by sending an empty string, like this:

 ```js
 await setStatus('');